 The Steelers could use a safety to pair with Sean Davis.

-In 2017, Harrison has 57 tackles with three interceptions, three sacks and two passes batted.
+In 2017, Harrison totaled 74 tackles with three interceptions, 2.5 sacks and four passes batted.
 He has played really well as an enforcer in the middle of the field.
 Aside from coverage issues, Harrison had a quality 2016 season as the strong safety when he totaled 86 tackles with seven passes broken up and two interceptions.

 Click links to see the Steelers' picks across all rounds:

-In 2017, Landry has 38 tackles with 8.5 tackles for a loss, five sacks and two passes broken up.
+In 2017, Landry totaled 38 tackles with 8.5 tackles for a loss, five sacks and two passes broken up.
 The senior was manhandled by Notre Dame, struggling against a freshman right tackle and, on a few snaps, against left tackle Mike McGlinchey.
 Landry was moderately better, but still underwhelming, against Clemson.
 He missed the final five games of 2017 with an ankle injury.